-Kevin W. Weber has a broad practice providing strategic guidance to businesses of all sizes in litigation, dispute resolution, and general counseling matters.
-Mr. Weber brings a results-oriented approach to his clients’ specific business needs, whether those needs be crisis management, pre-litigation counseling and avoidance strategy, expedited proceedings and injunction practice for emergency situations, cost-effective case management, or proactive “bet-the-company” litigation.
-Mr. Weber’s wide ranging experience includes real estate disputes, litigation involving government entities, trade secret actions, business divorces, and professional liability/malpractice matters.
+Mr. Weber provides strategic guidance to businesses of all sizes, in litigation, dispute resolution, and general counseling matters.
+He brings a results-oriented approach to his clients’ specific business needs, which includes counseling clients in crisis management, litigation avoidance strategies, expedited proceedings and injunction practice for emergency situations, cost-effective case management, and “bet-the-company” litigation.
+Mr. Weber’s wide-ranging experience includes real estate disputes, litigation involving government entities, complex construction claims, mergers and acquisitions disputes, trade secret actions, business divorces, and professional liability/malpractice matters.

 Mr. Weber is also a Rule 1:40 New Jersey Court Approved Mediator, and has experience in a wide variety of alternative dispute resolution venues.

 Selected to the Super Lawyers Rising Stars list, Mr. Weber has significant experience in expedited proceedings taking place in the Chancery Division of the Superior Court of New Jersey.
 Prior to joining the firm, he served as a law clerk to the Honorable Kenneth S. Levy, Presiding Judge, Superior Court of New Jersey, Chancery Division, General Equity Part, and he remains actively involved in the Equity Jurisprudence sections of the New Jersey and Essex County Bar Associations.

 Areas of Focus

 Real Estate Litigation